JordyToke/WD13/README.md

 - [ ] create HTML page
 - [ ] add information to README
 </details>
-Cascading StyleSheets are the flavour or styling applied to the websites (HTML) content.
+CSS (Cascading StyleSheets) are the flavour or styling applied to the websites (HTML) content.

 ## Javascript (js)
 <!-- JS START -->